ssboisen/keyboardkat/README.md

 ## Why KeyboardKat?

-Mousetrap is an excellent library, probably the best keybinding library available ([read why here](https://github.com/ccampbell/mousetrap#why-mousetrap)).
+KeyboardKat stands on the shoulders of giants by utilizing Mousetrap which is an excellent keybinding library.
+It's probably the best core keybinding library available ([read why here](https://github.com/ccampbell/mousetrap#why-mousetrap)).

 However it is missing a few features that can be useful to have.

-If you need to have multiple bindings for the same keys and the ability to toggle sets of bindings on and off at will KeyboardKat is for you.
+If you need to have multiple bindings for the same keys or the ability to toggle sets of bindings on and off at will KeyboardKat is for you.

 With *flaps* you can namespace your callback bindings such that KeyboardKat has to be using that specific flap in order to execute those callbacks.